Operator ERODE

 Range {0, 1}

-Structuring element is a shape, used to probe or interact with a given image, with the purpose of drawing conclusions on how this shape fits or misses the shapes in the image.
+A structuring element is a defined shape used to probe or interact with an image in order to determine how well this shape matches or differs from the shapes present in the image.

-• A '1' in the struct element has to match with a '1' in the respective kernel input.
+• A value of '1' in the StructElement parameter must correspond to a '1' at the same position in the kernel input.

 If the input kernel size of the operator is changed, the coefficients will also change.
-Check the coefficients after changing the input kernel size.
+Therefore, check the coefficients after changing the input kernel size.

 Examples of Use